sylvainroussy/NeoBlogs/README.md

 As we can see, the nature of each relationship type is different.
 The two first ones have a long lifecycle (while the list exists) and the last one has another function : his lifetime could become short because this is just a volatile state at a moment.

 This is a __moving relationship__ !

+## Relationships as a three-way switch

+Yes, it's a weird title and a strange use case.
+I think it's interesting to have another way to think about relationships.
+Previously we were talking about relationship as a pointer, now we must discuss about cross states.